-Evah has been on and around motorcycles since the '50's when he got his first summer job out of high school working in a hotel.
-That is where he swapped his '32 Ford roadster for a friend's '47 hand shift Indian and found he didn't want to get off again.
-Since then, he's spent his life in and around all things technical, including riding, rodding and writing about motorcycles.
+Evah has been on and around TV performance since the ’90’s when he got his first summer job out of high school working in a hotel.
+That is where she swapped his ’32 Ford roadster for a friend’s ’47 hand shift Indian and found he didn’t want to get off again.
+Since then, she’s spent his life in and around all things technical, including riding, rodding and writing about motorcycles.

 Venus and Mars, aka Jessica Levy and Roger Kwapich, are renaissance technicians.
 From the wrench to the classroom, from the boardroom to the airwaves, they do it all.
 Through their editorial contributions to the Car Care Council they address the different automotive needs of male and female motorists and encourage them to become better maintainers of their vehicles.